 1. The palace.
 The palace is the symbol of the modern Batak Kingdom that lasted for 400 years (~1500 to 1907).
-It features four traditional Bolon houses, each carved in detail and decorated with beautiful ornaments, in the area of about 1 hectare (2.5 acres).
+It features four traditional Bolon houses, each carved in detail and decorated with beautiful ornaments, in an area of about 1 hectare (2.5 acres).
 The buildings are not the real ones but have been rebuilt to resemble the original structures.

 2. The graves of 11 kings.
-Its yard has the graves of 11 kings (instead of 12), as their final successor King Sisingamangaraja XII has been named a national hero and his grave moved from here to Balige (see Tomb of King Sisingamangaraja.)
+Its yard has the graves of 11 kings (instead of 12), as their final successor King Sisingamangaraja XII has been named a national hero and his grave was moved from here to Balige (see Tomb of King Sisingamangaraja.)
 Interestingly, according to the residents, the tomb of King Sisingamangaraja X only has his head since the rest of his body was left at the place where he lost the war to King Rao.
 There are some versions of the story about King Rao.
-According to one of them, he was the king’s nephew who revenged because Sisingamangaraja dispelled Rao’s parent for same-clan marriage.
+According to one of them, he was the king’s nephew who was revenged because Sisingamangaraja dispelled Rao’s parents for same-clan marriage.
 This type of marriage has been a taboo among Batak until today.

 3. The seer stone.
 Outside the compound, there is a stone 80 centimeters (3 ft) in diameter fenced with iron.
 Its name is Batu Siungkap-ungkapon.
 The ancestors used the rock as the site to predict important matters, especially in agriculture.
 According to the legend, they would perform the ritual for seven days and seven nights before carrying out farming activities.

 What to Enjoy